 - Babies don’t follow schedules.
 Babies cluster-feed, have growth spurts and go through changes in their feeding patterns.
 This article from Emma Pickett IBCLC for UNICEF, talks you through all the reasons why schedules aren’t great to follow for breastfeeding a baby directly.
-It follows that pumping schedules may not be great to follow either.

 If a schedule is not working for you, then you could simply pump when your baby gets hungry or when you’re feeding them.
 If you can stay one or two feeds ahead, you will have a bottle available of previously pumped milk to give them, and you can pump the next bottle while they’re feeding.

 This method is much easier if you have help, so that someone else feeds your baby while you pump.

 Here are some schedules based on the number of times you are pumping per day.
 You could use these as a starting point for developing a schedule that works for you.

 First, speak with your lactation consultant or doctor to figure out the best number of sessions for you and your baby.
 Then, start your session whenever there is a red dot.

 - Getting you one straight stretch of sleep.
 If you’re not finding sleep an issue (🎉 yay you!), or you're trying to increase your supply, then you could make your sessions more regular, rather than spacing them apart at night.